id-tech-3-tools/map-compiler/README.md

 You are free to make feature requests/bug reports under issues, as well as pull requests of course.

 ## Compiling
-As of now, the project doesn't have any external dependencies.
+As of now, all required dependencies are shipped with the project.
 It's built on Windows using MSVC toolset v140.
 The project is x64 only.